leonardkekang/awratest/frontend/README.md

 # build for production with minification
 npm run build
 ```

-## Server Setup
-To understand how to set up an authentication server, you can read [this article](https://scotch.io/tutorials/vue-authentication-and-route-handling-using-vue-router)

 ## Built with
 - [Vue](https://vuejs.org/) - A progressive JavaScript framework